 Why virtual training?

-Look to the success and reputation of “academy” companies like General Electric and Proctor and Gamble3, and it’s easy to see the correlation between employee development and company success.
+When you consider the success and reputation of “academy” companies like General Electric and Proctor and Gamble, it’s easy to see the correlation between employee development and company success.
 Small and medium businesses (SMBs) can reap the same rewards at their own scale.
-For SMBs, remote training sessions are the more effective option, and here’s why:
+For SMBs, remote training courses are often the more effective option, and here’s why:

 1. Virtual training is cheaper—both for employers and employees

-Employers save money on logistics, accommodation, venues, and snacks, the presenter saves precious time, and everyone saves on their commute.
+Virtual instructor-led training (VILT) means that presenters and employees can save money on logistics, travel costs, accommodation, venues, and snacks.
 This reduces the pressure on organizers to cram too much information into a few days or hours.
-The resources could instead be diverted to improving the remote training program as the business scales up.
+The resources could instead be diverted to improving the remote learning experience—including holding real-time online training sessions—as the business scales up.

 2. Virtual training supports the way individuals learn